tytydraco/yessleep/out/I_broke_my_purity_pledge_My_dead_dad_is_less_than_happy_about_it.md

 “So what happened?”

 I shrugged.
-“We were, like, an hour into a make-out session…it just happened.
+“We were, like, an hour into a make-out session…and it just kind of happened.
 It was my idea.
 I thought he’d argue with me, or even scold me for suggesting it.
 But instead he just went right along with it.”

 “Is he with you now?”